durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 ## Task 2:  Create a network security group and assign the network interface of the VM to that NSG and create a new inbound rule for RDP traffic

+In this task, you’ll create a network security group, assign it to the VM’s network interface, and set up a new inbound rule to allow RDP traffic.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Network security groups**, and then select **Network security groups** under services (do not select Network security groups classic).

 1. From the top of Network security groups page, select **+ Create**.